Oil Spill Prevention/Planning

-The SPCC regulations, found in 40 CFR 112, require the owners and operators of facilities to prepare and implement spill prevention plans to avoid oil spills into navigable waters or adjoining shorelines.
+This section discusses the Spill Prevention, Control and Countermeasures plan or SPCC regulations, found in 40 CFR 112.
+These regulations require the owners and operators of facilities to prepare and implement spill prevention plans to avoid oil spills into navigable waters or adjoining shorelines.
 SPCC plans must identify operating procedures in place and control measures installed to prevent oil spills, and countermeasures to contain, clean up, or mitigate the effects of any oil spills that occur.
 The plan must be updated as conditions change at your construction site.

 |Calculate your total aboveground storage capacity by adding together the storage capacity of all of your storage tanks as well as the fuel and fluid (e.g., hydraulic fluid) tanks on your mobile and operational equipment.
 In this calculation, include only those tanks that have more than 55 gallons of storage capacity.

 The SPCC rule includes spill prevention and countermeasure plans for spills from aboveground and certain underground storage tanks.
 A construction site project must meet SPCC regulatory requirements if it meets the following three criteria:

 - It stores, uses, transfers, or otherwise handles oil;

 - It has a maximum aboveground storage capacity greater than 1,320 gallons of oil (which includes both bulk and operational storage volumes) OR total underground storage capacity greater than 42,000 gallons of oil; AND